 An Arc Fault Circuit Interrupter (AFCI) outlet is designed to recognize many types of potentially hazardous arc faults and respond by interrupting power, reducing the likelihood of the home’s electrical system being an ignition source of the fire.

 Checking for Proper Grounding of Your Electrical System

 Having your electrical system grounded means you’ll be making it easy for power to be directed straight to wherever you need it, allowing electrical currents to safely and efficiently travel throughout your electrical system.
 A grounded electrical system also makes it easier for the right amount of power to be distributed to all the right places, which can play a huge role in ensuring circuits aren’t overloaded and blown.
 That is why it is important to have Infinite Electric check and confirm that your electrical system is grounded.
 Proper grounding is an important and valuable safety feature that should not be overlooked.

 Schedule a Residential Electrical Inspection

-To learn more about the Infinite Electric team, or to schedule an electrical inspection for your primary home, rental property, or room addition in Northern VA, call (540) 881-0473.
-You can also fill out our brief online booking form and we will be in touch to discuss your needs.
+To learn more about the Infinite Electric team or schedule an electrical inspection for your primary home, rental property, or room addition in Northern VA, call (540) 881-0473.
+You can also fill out our brief online booking form, and we will be in touch to discuss your needs.